 In addition to personal safety, some state and local municipalities have added the OSHA and Fire Code exposure limits to bulk CO2 storage safety alarm specifications.

-CO2Meter believes that with proper knowledge and education about OSHA, Fire Code, and Brewery Safety standards we can protect craft breweries prior to inspection and ensure compliance across the board.
+CO2Meter believes that with proper knowledge and education about OSHA, fire codes, brewery safety, and CO2 monitoring we can protect craft breweries prior to inspection and ensure compliance across the board.